loradar/loradar_tool/README.md

 | dev_number | Number assigned to the unique device. |

 ## Visualization
 The extracted information can also be visualized on a web dashboard, through Kibana from the Elasticsearch-Logstash-Kibana (ELK) stack.
-Instructions on installing and setting up the Kibana dashboard is found in the 'Kibana' directory.
+Instructions on installing and setting up the Kibana dashboard are found in the 'Kibana' directory.

 ![A screenshot of the Kibana dashboard.](https://drive.google.com/uc?export=view&id=1sM8tS8UqK4CDGhlQFkQ7e9hJQtHtDFv5)

+## APIs
+LoRadar provides support for various information extraction requests through its Python script of executable functions.
+It uses the data file output from the scan and shows the results of the executed function in JSON format.
+Instructions on the APIs are found in the 'Kibana' directory.